Meet our team

 Research Coordinator

 Dr. Julianne Funk is a Research Fellow at the South-East Europe Programme of the Hellenic Foundation for European and Foreign Policy (ELIAMEP) in Greece.
-She has a PhD in social sciences and an MA in conflict and sustainable peace from the Katholieke Universiteit Leuven, in Belgium.
+She has a PhD in Social Sciences and an MA in Conflict and Sustainable Peace from the Katholieke Universiteit Leuven, in Belgium.
 Bringing together peace research and peacebuilding praxis, Julianne has worked extensively with local organizations and projects in Yugoslavia’s successor states, writing, speaking and publishing about the successes of less visible initiatives.
 Her peace research and praxis is focuses on religions in conflict and peacebuilding (e.g. Balkan Islam, engaged Buddhism and various Christian traditions) and trauma-sensitive peace practices.

 Leslie MacColman